-WARNINGS AND PRECAUTIONS
+5 WARNINGS AND PRECAUTIONS

-Hypersensitivity Reactions
+5.1 Hypersensitivity Reactions

 Serious hypersensitivity reactions, including anaphylactic-type reactions, some of which have been life-threatening and fatal, have been reported in patients receiving Injectafer.
 Patients may present with shock, clinically significant hypotension, loss of consciousness, and/or collapse.
 Monitor patients for signs and symptoms of hypersensitivity during and after Injectafer administration for at least 30 minutes and until clinically stable following completion of the infusion.
 Only administer Injectafer when personnel and therapies are immediately available for the treatment of serious hypersensitivity reactions [see Adverse Reactions (6.1, 6.2)].
 In clinical trials, serious anaphylactic/anaphylactoid reactions were reported in 0.1% (2/1,775) of subjects receiving Injectafer.
-Other serious or severe adverse reactions potentially associated with hypersensitivity which included, but not limited to, pruritus, rash, urticaria, wheezing, or hypotension were reported in 1.5% (26/1.775) of these subjects
+Other serious or severe adverse reactions potentially associated with hypersensitivity which included, but not limited to, pruritus, rash, urticaria, wheezing, or hypotension were reported in 1.5% (26/1,775) of these subjects.

+5.2 Symptomatic Hypophosphatemia

-5.2 Symptomatic HypophosphatemiaSymptomatic hypophosphatemia requiring clinical intervention has been reported in patients at risk of low serum phosphate in the postmarketing setting.
+Symptomatic hypophosphatemia with serious outcomes including osteomalacia and fractures requiring clinical intervention has been reported in patients treated with Injectafer in the post-marketing setting.
 These cases have occurred mostly after repeated exposure to Injectafer in patients with no reported history of renal impairment.
-Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with absorption of fat-soluble vitamins or phosphate, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency and malnutrition.
-In most cases, hypophosphatemia resolved within three months
+However, symptomatic hypophosphatemia has been reported after one dose.
+Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with malabsorption of fat-soluble vitamins or phosphate, inflammatory bowel disease, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency, and malnutrition.
+In most cases, hypophosphatemia resolved within three months.

-Monitor serum phosphate levels in patients at risk for low serum phosphate who require a repeat course of treatment [see Dosage and Administration (2.3)].
+Correct pre-existing hypophosphatemia prior to initiating therapy with Injectafer.
+Monitor serum phosphate levels in patients at risk for chronic low serum phosphate.
+Check serum phosphate levels prior to a repeat course of treatment in patients at risk for low serum phosphate and in any patient who receives a second course of therapy within three months [see Dosage and Administration (2.3)].
+Treat hypophosphatemia as medically indicated.